Jim Kerr: Establishment

 In 1977, he was one of the founding members of the 6-piece punk rock band Johnny and the Self Abusers.
 Calling himself Pripton Weird, he played keyboards and shared vocals with John Milarky.
 Allan McNeill was also involved with the band, and went on to be the manager of the pop band Hue and Cry.
 The band lasted 8 months, during which time Kerr emerged as one of the main songwriters.
 In November 1977, they changed their name to Simple Minds, quickly reduced to 4 members, then increased to 5, then 6, then back to 5 before a period of stability ensued.

 Breakthrough

 Simple Minds achieved major commercial success throughout the 1980s, releasing the UK number three album New Gold Dream (81–82–83–84) in 1982, and then scoring four consecutive UK number one albums with Sparkle in the Rain (1984), Once Upon a Time (1985), Live in the City of Light (1987) and Street Fighting Years (1989) and one UK number one single, "Belfast Child" (1989), followed by a fifth UK number one album with Glittering Prize 81/92 in 1992.

 Recent activity

-Kerr continues to record and tour with Simple Minds, who released their latest album Direction of the Heart in October 2022.
-Three UK club dates in the spring of 2010 featured both new material and Simple Minds' back catalogue and a full European tour followed.
+In 2026 Kerr recorded his twentieth studio album with Simple Minds, and there will be an Australian and New Zealand tour in 2027.